'We are just devastated' - Scots holidaymakers react to news of Portugal moving to amber list

 The pair were due to fly out on Wednesday next week but, after Thursday’s announcement on Portugal being moved to the amber list, they have decided to cancel their much-anticipated trip.

-The 40-year-old, who owns several bars in Glasgow including Starry Starry Night, had only booked accommodation for the couple three days ago and secured a rare holiday break from his busy shifts in hospitality.
+The 40-year-old, who owns several bars in Glasgow including Thorniewood, had only booked accommodation for the couple three days ago and secured a rare holiday break from his busy shifts in hospitality.

 "We are just devastated,” Mr Wilson told The Scotsman.